ismailceylan/restorm/README.md

 With that filter, we could get all the comments that if their state not `owner-removed` and not `banned`.

 ### Object Syntax
 We can perform these operations in a more organized and concise manner through object syntax, providing a cleaner and more streamlined usage.
-For example, if we are using something like vue.js or react.js, we can manage operations on reactive objects and directly pass this object to the `where` method.
+For example, if we are using something like vue.js, we can manage operations on reactive objects and directly pass this object to the `where` method.

 ```js
 const conditions =